MathiasStadler/create_prompt_rust_project/README.md

   - Create a demo example
   - Generate an error message when folder exists
   - Add the readme.md a blank line

+- Format
+  - Generate one script for setup all the things as bash script
+  - Add a parameter for name of folder equal the project name
+  - Add all output to a zip file highest compression level